laurakond/Artly/README.md

   - Sign In
   - Sign Up

-- The user can clearly see the navigation between different buttons with the hover effect, and one the button is clicked, the change of color of the button indicates the section/page that the user is at.
+- The user can clearly see the navigation between different buttons with the hover effect, and once the button is clicked, the color change of the button indicates the section/page that the user is at.
   ![navbar hover and active class](documentation/images/features/hover-active-navbar.jpg)

   **Mobile**